QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lucas_model.rst

 A side benefit of studying Lucas' model is that it provides a beautiful illustration of model building in general and equilibrium pricing in competitive models in particular

-Another difference to our :doc:`first asset pricing lecture <markov_asset>` is that the state space and shock will be continous rather than discrete
+Another difference to our :doc:`first asset pricing lecture <../multi_agent_models/markov_asset>` is that the state space and shock will be continous rather than discrete

 The Lucas Model
 ========================